timosalm/tap-spring-developer-workshop/workshop/content/exercises/caching-and-circuit-breaking.md

       @Cacheable("Products")
 ```

-For caching of the calls to its relational database, we first have to override all the used methods of the JpaRepository to be able to add related annotations.
+We can also add a cache for the data from the PostreSQL database the order service uses.
+To do this we first have to override all the used methods of the `JpaRepository` to be able to add related annotations.
 ```editor:insert-lines-before-line
 file: ~/order-service/src/main/java/com/example/orderservice/order/OrderRepository.java
 line: 8